lorenzo-rovigatti/tacoxDNA/README.md

 The `LAMMPS_oxDNA.py` script takes one mandatory argument and outputs two files.

 ### Arguments
-* A LAMMPS input start file, containing the nucleotide positions, quaternions, velocities, angular velocities and bond list
+* A LAMMPS input start file, containing the nucleotide positions, quaternions, velocities, angular velocities and the bond list

 ### Output
 * An oxDNA topology file (named by suffixing the LAMMPS output file with ".top")